ripanmukherjee/Robotic-Greeter/Development/Database_Code/README.rst

     >> from subprocess import check_output, call

-Regex (re), sys, and subprocess module comes Python installation.
+Regex (re), sys, and subprocess module comes with Python installation.
 Since it is build-in packages.

 If you get any error after running the above import command, you should validate